DubPlus/DubPlus/README.md

 - Fork us
 - Run `npm install` to install packages
+  - Requires Node 20+
 - Create separate branch(es) to develop in.
-  - only use your fork's `master` to create pull requests from
+  - only use your fork's `main` to create pull requests from

 ### npm tasks